beginner-corp/docs.begin.com/src/shared/docs/en/guides/create-react-app.md

   }
 }
 ```
-> ⚠️ Begin requires NODE_ENV=testing to be present in your npm test scripts, regardless of the test framework you're using.

 Tests run via `npm test` or `npm t`.

 While you can use any test runner and reporter combo you want, we recommend the [TAP family](https://testanything.org/) for testing.
 Test suites that require their runners to inject globals can create some very difficult to debug situations.

-With that said, [Jest](https://jestjs.io/), [Enzyme](https://airbnb.io/enzyme/), [React Testing Library](https://github.com/testing-library/react-testing-library), etc. are all options that you can still use.
+With that said, [Jest](https://jestjs.io/), [Enzyme](https://airbnb.io/enzyme/), [React Testing Library](https://github.com/testing-library/react-testing-library), etc. are all options available to you!

 > 💡 **Learn more!** Head here to dig deeper into [the project structure of Begin apps](/en/getting-started/project-structure/).

 ---

-## Using Endpoints
+## Using endpoints

 Now for the fun part!
-Let's go over how HTTP functions in Begin work.
+Let's go over how HTTP functions work.

-The text in the red box below is actually being fetched from your Begin API inside of `src/http/get-api/index.js`
+The text in the red box below is actually being fetched an example API endpoint, handled by `src/http/get-api/index.js`.

 ![React API](/_static/screens/guides/create-react-app/react-api.jpg)

-This function can be exported and used inside of different components within your React app.
+The output of this HTTP function can be called by fetching `GET /api`, and subsequently used by any component within your React app:

 ```javascript
 // src/http/get-api/index.js

 exports.handler = async function http (req) {
   console.log('Begin API called')